Vyral/base-template/_posts/2020-02-03-the-411-on-473-tulsas-awesome-new-bar.md

 {% include youtube.html %}

-I love Tulsa, I love food, and I really love new bars in town\!
-I’m so excited to introduce you to Niki and Andrew Layson, the owners of Bar 473 here in Kendall Whittier district.&nbsp;
+We love Tulsa, we love food, and we really love new bars in town\!
+We're so excited to introduce you to Niki and Andrew Layson, the owners of Bar 473 here in Kendall Whittier district.&nbsp;

 The bar’s name is an homage to the building it occupies, which was once a nationally registered historic place: Phillips 66 gas station No. 473, one of the early businesses in the first suburban development of Tulsa.&nbsp;